moodlebox/moodlebox/README.md

 * Updated to Moodle 3.1.1.
 * Updated to version 1.0 of the [MoodleBox plugin](https://github.com/martignoni/moodlebox-plugin) for Moodle.
 This version adds a time setting feature for the MoodleBox.
-* First publication of scripts to build the MoodleBox
+* First publication of scripts to build the MoodleBox.

 #### Version 1.0b (beta), 2016-06-26